dhis2/training-docs/content/analytic_tools/tg_validationrule.md

 ![](Images/vrrules/image39.png)

-It should now pass as the number of HIV tests positive is now less than the HIV tests performed in this period (April 2021).
+It should now pass as the number of HIV tests positive is now less than the HIV tests performed in this period.

 ## Part 2 - Run a validation rule in validation rule analysis